Falmouth Art Gallery: Exhibitions

-Falmouth Art Gallery has a vibrant exhibition and event programme that display works from their permanent collection alongside major museum loans, work from local artists, community groups, school children and students.
-Events cater for all ages, from babies upwards.
+Falmouth Art Gallery has an exhibition and event programme that display works from their permanent collection alongside major museum loans, work from local artists, community groups, school children and students.

 Their art collection is large and eclectic for a small museum.
 The works are rotated regularly in the entrance and main galleries and they work to variety of themes.

 The staircase gallery is used for community displays.
 Groups such as Falcare, Age Concern, local schools and Falmouth University visit on a regular basis and create art in response to works on display.

 In November 2021 to January 2022, the gallery hosted a collaborative group exhibition titled 'Thanks for the Apples', which featured nationally and internationally recognised contemporary artists including Nicholas Deshayes and Caragh Thuring.
 The show was devised and produced by Naomi Frears and Ben Sanderson, who invited artists on a trip to Cornwall to visit the county's museums and explore their collections and archives.

 From the thousands of artefacts they saw during the week, both on display as well as behind the scenes, the artists each chose objects they were drawn to and produced work in response.
 From a hairball found inside a bull to a row of whimsy bottles and a tiny calendar, these artists focused their attention on objects and artworks that, while not hidden, can be overlooked, asking questions about the nature of these artefacts and what they might mean to people now.

 The modern collection includes specially commissioned works for seasonal exhibitions such as the Darwin200 exhibitions in 2009, celebrating the arrival in Falmouth of Charles Darwin at the end of his HMS Beagle voyage in 1836.
 A plaque was erected as part of these celebrations in Falmouth marking the point where Darwin came ashore near the gallery and left by mail coach for Shrewsbury.
 Exhibitions and the permanent collection includes contemporary Cornish artists such as John Dyer the official Darwin200 artist for the Southwest.

 In 2016, Cornwall-based artist Andrew Lanyon created an exhibition 'The Musings of Creatures - imagined in a barren land' which featured many artist and brought a range of new work into the Falmouth Art Gallery Collection including those by Andrew Litten, Carlos Zapda and David Kemp.

 Notable previous exhibitions include the "Surrealists on Holiday" in Cornwall and Matisse; a list of previous exhibitions can be found on the website.

 Exhibitions are mounted in partnership with many organisations including Newlyn School paintings from Penlee House Museum and Gallery, Royal Cornwall Museum Truro, Falmouth University and Newquay Zoo.